SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2-gui.rst

     function seq = experiment_file(ctl)

-The function takes as argument `ctl`, the main controller object of :class:`rc.main.Controller`.
+The function takes as argument `ctl`, the main controller object of :class:`rc.main.RC2Controller`.
 It returns an object `seq` of :class:`rc.prot.ProtocolSequence`, and this is the class which is run when `START_EXPERIMENT` is pressed.
 (i.e. the `run` method of the `seq` object).